frasermarlow/singer-getting-started/README.md

 ### Additional resources:

-If you would like to build your own Tap I recommend this article by Jeff Huth at Bytecode: https://www.stitchdata.com/blog/how-to-build-a-singer-tap-infographic/ if you work with Taps on a regular basis, check out Chris Goddard’s ‘Singer Discover Utility’ found here: https://github.com/chrisgoddard/singer-discover .
+* If you would like to build your own Tap I recommend [this article by Jeff Huth at Bytecode](https://www.stitchdata.com/blog/how-to-build-a-singer-tap-infographic/)
+* If you work with Taps on a regular basis, check out Chris Goddard’s ‘[Singer Discover Utility](https://github.com/chrisgoddard/singer-discover)’.
 It is designed to take a Singer-specification JSON catalog file and select which streams and fields to include.
-If you want to explore JSON file structures , http://www.bodurov.com/JsonFormatter/ is a useful tool.
+* If you want to explore JSON file structures, [Vladimir Bodurov's JsonFormatter](http://www.bodurov.com/JsonFormatter/) is a quick and useful tool.

 ---------------------------------------------------